🌲 Front Range Plant FinderPlant finder

 Is Lily of the valley good for the Colorado Front Range?

-Yes.
-Lily of the valley is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Lily of the valley is a well-suited groundcover for Colorado's Front Range.

 How big does Lily of the valley get?